-recommendations These recommendations are based on your results.
-Read them and select the ones you think would work best for you J. During Instruction or Activities Remove any distracting objects or materials from your desk.
-If you get distracted by other people, try to sit away for those people during times that you need to focus. rom Working on Assignments or Independent Tasks Write down your goals and tasks.
-Keep that list close by and visible so that it is hard to forget.
-Use reminder features on your mobile device or computer to regularly remind you of your current tasks.
-Divide tasks into steps.
-Start assignments as soon as you get them - don't wait.
-You can take breaks, but make su that you stay on track for completing assignments on time. ıre Don't work on too many projects at once.
+These recommendations are based on your results.
+Read them and select the ones you think would work best for you.

+Remove any distracting objects or materials from your desk.
+If you get distracted by other people, try to sit away from those people during times that you need to focus.

+- Write down your goals and tasks.
+Keep that list close by and visible so that it is hard to forget. - Use reminder features on your mobile device or computer to regularly remind you of your current tasks. - Divide tasks into steps.
+Start assignments as soon as you get them don't wait.
+You can take breaks, but make sure that you stay on track for completing assignments on time. - Don't work on too many projects at once.
 Prioritize the tasks from most to least important.
 Complete the most important one first and then move on to the next.